msqd/harp/misc/kitchen-sink/README.md

 - ✅ Good for production-like testing
 - ✅ VERSION defaults to `git describe` output
 - ✅ DOCKER_TAG defaults to VERSION if not specified
+- ✅ DOCKER_PLATFORM defaults to `linux/amd64` for better compatibility

 ## Other Commands